Prayam-Infosoft/Keyros-Lab/README.md

-# 🪪 Verifio
+# 🪪 Keyros

-Welcome to **Verifio Desktop**, a cross-platform application designed to effortlessly verify and manage software license statuses and detailed information.
-Verifio ensures that developers stay organized and compliant with software usage across multiple platforms: Windows, macOS, and Linux.
+Welcome to **Keyros Desktop**, a cross-platform application designed to effortlessly verify and manage software license statuses and detailed information.
+Keyros ensures that developers stay organized and compliant with software usage across multiple platforms: Windows, macOS, and Linux.

 ---